ItinerDeveloper/Workspace-Docusign/README.md

   `/docusignintegration/consent`

 ## Description
 The **DocuSign Addon** is an integration service for the Itiner Workspace platform that facilitates digital document signing through **DocuSign**.
 It allows workflows to automatically generate and send signing envelopes to one or more recipients.
-Once all designated signers complete the signing process, the signed document is returned to the addon, which then attaches it to the originating workflow and updates a workflow variable to indicate completion.
+Once all designated signers complete the signing process, the signed document is returned to the addon, which then attaches it to the originating workflow and updates the `digitalSignResult` workflow variable to indicate completion.

 This integration supports multiple simultaneous signers.
 All signer email addresses must be predefined in the workflow through dedicated variables.
 Additionally, the service supports:
 - **Tagging**: The signed document can be tagged using a value from the `digitalSignAttachmentTag` variable.
 - **Custom Email Messages**: Users can specify a message that will appear in the email sent to the signers using the `digitalSignEmailBody` variable.

 The addon supports **Simple (SES)**, **Advanced (AES)**, and **Qualified (QES)** electronic signatures.
 Signature type is defined using the `digitalSignType` variable.
 For AES and QES, the name of the recipient must be provided, othervise the signing envelope cannot be created.
 For more information regarding different types of digital signature, visit [Types of Digital Signature: AES, QES, SES, explained](https://www.docusign.com/en-gb/blog/types-digital-signature-aes-qes-ses-explained).

+> 💡 **Asynchronous Operation**: This integration service operates asynchronously.
+It sends signing envelopes to DocuSign and relies on webhook callbacks to update the workflow once the envelope status changes.
+The `digitalSignResult` variable is updated and signed documents are attached only after receiving the 'envelope-completed' event from DocuSign.

 ### Signing Workflow:
 1. The user uploads a document, and sends it to the DocuSign integration addon via an Export task, along with the signer data.